Canadian Football League in the United States: 1994–1995 offseason

-The Las Vegas situation was one of a bevy of developments faced by the league in the 1994–1995 offseason.
-The Posse were officially disbanded in April 1995, but not before the CFL damaged its credibility by twice granting provisional approval for the franchise's relocation, first to Milwaukee, Wisconsin, then to Jackson, Mississippi.
-The Milwaukee bid was to be owned by Marvin Fishman and use Milwaukee County Stadium, which for the previous four decades had hosted Green Bay Packers home games in Milwaukee before the Packers decided to move their entire home schedule to Lambeau Field beginning in 1995; while County Stadium's main tenants, the Milwaukee Brewers, accepted the Packers, the idea of sharing the venue with a CFL team whose schedule substantially overlapped with Major League Baseball led them to reject the relocation.
-The Mississippi team was even included on the 1995 internal schedule and had hired a general manager and coaching staff, only for the deal to collapse amid squabbles with the Las Vegas corporation that owned the Posse.
+Moving the Posse became the league's primary headache of the offseason, with the league twice granting provisional approval for the franchise's relocation.
+A Milwaukee bid was to be owned by Marvin Fishman and use Milwaukee County Stadium, which had previously hosted Green Bay Packers home games.
+The deal fell apart when County Stadium's main tenants, the Milwaukee Brewers demanded rent of $40,000 per game.

+Moving the Posse to Mississippi soon gained momentum, with the team hiring a coaching staff and being on the league's internal schedule, only for the deal to collapse amid squabbles within the Las Vegas corporation that owned the Posse.
 A group from Miami, Florida, tried to convince the league to let it buy the remains of the Posse and move them to South Florida as the Miami Manatees, to play in the Miami Orange Bowl.
-An exhibition game between Birmingham and Baltimore was held there in June 1995 to gauge support, which drew a decent crowd just above 20,000.
+An exhibition game between Birmingham and Baltimore was held there in June 1995 to gauge support, which drew a crowd just above 20,000.
+The Posse would be dissolved in April 1995.

 The Gold Miners grew increasingly dissatisfied with Hornet Stadium, and Anderson blamed losses of US$10 million over two years on the facility.
-After attempts to have Sacramento State upgrade or replace the facility failed, he announced in October 1994—with two weeks to go in the season—that the Gold Miners would be playing elsewhere in 1995.
+After attempts to have Sacramento State upgrade or replace the facility failed, he announced in October 1994 that the Gold Miners would be playing elsewhere in 1995.
 Anderson initially intended to move to Oakland, but quickly abandoned those plans after it became apparent that Los Angeles Raiders owner Al Davis was seriously considering moving his NFL franchise back to its original city (the move came to pass).
 The Gold Miners eventually moved to the Alamodome in San Antonio, Texas, where they played as the San Antonio Texans.

 With the Posse folding, the Gold Miners moving, and the Pirates facing money troubles, three of the four CFL expansion teams had stumbled.
 The league, however, still managed to expand into two new markets for the 1995 season.
 The Memphis Mad Dogs were announced in November 1994, followed by the Birmingham Barracudas in January 1995.
 The Memphis deal was hailed as a large step forward for the league's presence in the U.S., as it brought in the wealth of team owner Fred Smith (the founder and CEO of Federal Express) and his marketing connections.